 Cooperate with annual income and interim income evaluations.
 (Annual income evaluations are required for ESG-RR.
 ESG-HP requires income evaluations every three (3) months)

 Allow a designee of the Subrecipient to inspect the Unit at reasonable times and upon reasonable notice.

-Notify the Subrecipient to request permission to allow additional persons to move in or out of the Unit and before vacating the Unit.
+Request permission from the Subrecipient to allow additional persons to move into the Unit.

+Notify the Subrecipient before vacating the Unit.

+Notify the Subrecipient if another member of Tenant’s household vacates the Unit.

 Use the Unit as the family’s principal place of residence and solely as a residence for the family.